 The World War II Memorial in Boston's Back Bay Fens is part of a grouping of 3 war memorials created by a fund established by Boston philanthropist George Robert White (you can see a statue of him in the Public Garden near the corner of Beacon and Arlington Streets) and called "Veterans Memorial Park."

-The memorial is in a tranquil spot next to the Keller Rose Garden.
+The memorial is in a tranquil spot next to the Kelleher Rose Garden and Victory Gardens.
 The large bronze angel on the memorial seems to look out toward the reed-filled fens.

 In June, you can smell the scent of roses in the air as you look at all the names of Boston service members who died in World War II.